TanLiangMing/REDesign-ACE_SCDFXIBM/README.md

    ```
 ### Interpreting the results
 The main advantage of our model is that it allows commanders to accurately estimate the time-to-fatigue
-of the responders in an operation
+of the responders in an operation.

 <img src="https://github.com/TanLiangMing/REDesign-ACE_SCDFXIBM/blob/master/pics/Scenario_table.png" alt="Scenario Table" height="400"/>

-For illustration purposes, we show how our algorithm works with 1 input variable (Heart rate).
-The heart rate of the responder since the start of the operation is graphed.
+For illustration purposes, we will only use 1 input variable (Heart rate) to reflect scenario 3 shown above.

 The average heart rate of the responder for the past 10 and 30 minutes are calculated.
 (We chose to use average but this model can be further optimised by taking into account trends, weighted average etc).
-The data is continuously updated in intervals of 5 seconds as new data is collected and sent to the cloud
+The data is continuously updated in intervals of 5 seconds as new data is collected and sent to the Watson IoT platform.

 ![graph1](pics/graph1.png)

-By putting more weights to the environmental variables (Temp and humidity), we are able to compare if the 10min rolling average data for a specific responder during operation is an anomalous result compared to the 10min rolling average of the responder’s own training data under similar environmental conditions.
+We are able to determine if the 10min rolling average data for a specific responder during operation is an anomalous result compared to the 10min rolling average of the responder’s own training data under similar environmental conditions.

 ![graph2](pics/graph2.png)

-The responder’s 30min rolling average data is also compared to his 30 rmin rolling average data during training.
+This process is repeated with a 30 min window.

 ![graph3](pics/graph3.png)

 The thresholds are determined by the cont_fraction in the model which was implemented above.
 This variable can be further optimised.

+### Conclusion

-Using scenario 3 as an example, we see that the 10 min threshold was not exceeded but the 30 min threshold has been exceeded.
+The 10 min threshold was not exceeded but the 30 min threshold has been exceeded.
 This implies that based on the responder's vital data, the responder is unlikely to be able to continue operations for another 30 mins.
 However, he is likely to be able to continue for another 10 min.
 Hence, his time-to-fatigue is less than 30 mins.

 ### Benefits of sliding window
 Using windows of different time periods, this allows commanders to judge the useful timespan of his responders.
 Not only does this ensure the safety of responders by allowing commanders to extract them when they are exhausted, this technology also allows commanders to better plan their manpower real time in search and rescue operations.